shivannis/xandr-docs-public/xandr-docs/articles/bidders/postal-code-service.md

 # Bidders - Postal code service

 The Postal Code Service is a read-only service.
-This service can be used to retrieve postal code IDs that are registered with Xandr for geography targeting purposes when setting up a  or for configuring reports that support that dimension.
+This service can be used to retrieve postal code IDs that are registered with Xandr for geography targeting purposes when setting up a line item or for configuring reports that support that dimension.
 The main use case for the Postal Code Service is to keep your postal code database up-to-date with Xandr's.
 To access the changes that were made to the Xandr database since the last call that you made to the service, make sure to use the `min_last_modified` field in your call.

 > [!WARNING]
 > Due to the large number of GET calls you would need to make to obtain a complete list of postal codes (as a result of pagination), we recommend the following: